ObjectModules/deploy/[Mapping]-Routines.md

 What is the smallest thing?
 A cell right?
 Do you know how many cells in your body?
 Do you know how your body is having so many cells from you baby time till as big as you are right now?
 How many of them is making a separation from one (1) to become two (2) each day?

-So just to make it short, this kind of process can be identical with when a kind of cell is separated into two (2) identical sets, which people call the process as a _[[mitosis|https://en.wikipedia.org/wiki/Mitosis]]_.
+So just to make it short, this kind of process can be identical with when a kind of cell is separated into _two (2) identical set_s, which people call the process as a _[[mitosis|https://en.wikipedia.org/wiki/Mitosis]]_.

 Here the process is look like:

 ![mitosos](https://tophyipmonitor.files.wordpress.com/2015/10/mitosis.jpg)

-The process mitosis of a cell to become two (2) identical sets is consist of four (4) step.
+The process mitosis of a cell to become two (2) identical sets is consist of _four (4) steps_.

 As we have explained above about the _[[behaviour|[Mapping]-Routines#behaviour]]_, in our concept the final result will also produce two (2) identical sets.

-The step up to the final result will also consist of four (4) steps which we call them as _spreading, employment, merging and settlement_.
+The step up to the final result will also consist of _four (4) steps_ which we call them as _spreading, employment, merging and settlement_.

 We are going to bring you to find them in more details one by one.
 Let's start first on _[[Spreading|[Mapping]-Spreading]]_.